-- --version-file FILE Add a version resource from FILE to the exe. - -m <FILE or XML>, --manifest <FILE or XML> Add manifest FILE or XML to the exe. - --no-embed-manifest Generate an external .exe.manifest file instead of embedding the manifest into the exe.
-Applicable only to onedir mode; in onefile mode, the manifest is always embedded, regardless of this option. - -r RESOURCE, --resource RESOURCE Add or update a resource to a Windows executable.
-The RESOURCE is one to four items, FILE[,TYPE[,NAME[,LANGUAGE]]].
+--version-file FILE Add a version resource from FILE to the exe.

+-m <FILE or XML>, --manifest <FILE or XML> Add manifest FILE or XML to the exe.

+-r RESOURCE, --resource RESOURCE Add or update a resource to a Windows executable.
+The

+RESOURCE is one to four items, FILE[,TYPE[,NAME[,LANGUAGE]]].
 FILE can be a data file or an exe/dll.
 For data files, at least TYPE and NAME must be specified.
 LANGUAGE defaults to 0 or may be specified as wildcard \ to update all resources of the given TYPE and NAME.
 For exe/dll files, all resources from FILE will be added/updated to the final executable if TYPE, NAME and LANGUAGE are omitted or specified as wildcard \.
-This option can be used multiple times. - --uac-admin Using this option creates a Manifest that will request elevation upon application start. - --uac-uiaccess Using this option allows an elevated application to work with Remote Desktop.
+This option can be used multiple times.

+--uac-admin Using this option creates a Manifest that will request elevation upon application start.

+--uac-uiaccess Using this option allows an elevated application to work with Remote Desktop.